mitsuba-renderer/enoki/docs/basics.rst

 color information, ...) and generally also benefits very slightly from vectorization, Enoki represents 3-vectors in packed arrays of size 4, leaving the last component unused.
-Any vertical operations are applied to the entire array including the fourth component, while horizontal operations ignore the last component.
-An efficient cross product operation realized using shuffles is available for 3-vectors:
+Any vertical operations are applied to the entire array including the fourth component, while horizontal operations skip the last component.

+An efficient cross product operation realized using shuffles is available for
+3-vectors:

 .. code-block:: cpp